Skin Condition That Michael Jackson Had

 Protect Your Skin from the Sun

-Additionally, be mindful of the time of day when the sun's rays are strongest, typically between 10 a.m. and 4 p.m.
+Additionally, be mindful of the time of day when the sun's rays are strongest, typically between 10 a.Which means m. and 4 p.Day to day, m.
 Seek shade during these hours whenever possible.
-Sunburn can not only increase the risk of skin cancer but also trigger the spread of vitiligo in some individuals.
+Worth adding: sunburn can not only increase the risk of skin cancer but also trigger the spread of vitiligo in some individuals.
 Consistent sun protection is a simple yet effective way to minimize the impact of vitiligo on your skin.

 Consider Topical Corticosteroids

 Topical corticosteroids are a common treatment for vitiligo.
-These medications work by reducing inflammation and promoting repigmentation.
+That said, these medications work by reducing inflammation and promoting repigmentation.
 They are typically applied to the affected areas of skin once or twice daily.
 It is important to use topical corticosteroids under the guidance of a dermatologist, as prolonged use can lead to side effects such as skin thinning and stretch marks.

 Your dermatologist will determine the appropriate strength and duration of treatment based on the severity of your vitiligo and your individual response to the medication.
 Regular follow-up appointments are necessary to monitor your progress and adjust the treatment plan as needed.
 Topical corticosteroids can be an effective option for localized vitiligo, especially when used in conjunction with other therapies.